lokedhs/gnu-apl-mode/README.md

 command line, it now loads native code which allows the Emacs mode to communicate using a network connection.

-The current plan is to include this native module in GNU APL version 1.2, but as of this writing it's not been integrated yet.
-Also, if you are using a newer version of this Emacs mode, it may cause compatibility problems between the native module and the Emacs Lisp code.
-If this happens, you need to compile the module yourself (from the `native` directory) and install it in the `lib/apl` directory.
+GNU APL ships with the native component of this mode and is installed as `libemacs.so`.
+If you are using a newer version of this Emacs mode, it may cause compatibility problems between the native module and the Emacs Lisp code.
+If this happens, you need to compile the module yourself (from the `native` directory) and install it in the `lib/apl` directory where GNU APL is installed.

 Configuring APL font
 --------------------